taywil612/TaylorPortfolio/README.md

 **About Me!**
-- Currently I am a senior and expect to graduate in the spring of 2024
+- Currently, I am a senior and expect to graduate in the spring of 2024
-- I've always had a interest in computers, gaming, writing and reading.
-I would say I'm always up for learning new skills and growing myself as a person.
-I am creative but also practical, I was in theatre and marching band in highschool.
+- I've always been interested in computers, gaming, writing, and reading.
+I'm always up for learning new skills and growing myself as a person.
+I am creative but also practical, I was in theatre and marching band in high school.
 - I would also definitely consider myself a fast learner!
 - Computer Science background, most proficient in programming languages: C++ and Python
 - I also have experience in other languages such as SQL/SQLite, Java/Javascript, and HTML/CSS